Two-toed sloth: Behaviour

 Two-toed sloths spend most of their lives hanging upside down from trees.
 They cannot walk, so they pull hand-over-hand to move around, which is at an extremely slow rate.
+Almost all of their movement comes from this suspended upside down position, at a higher degree than even three-toed sloths.
+As a result, they tend to gravitate towards less vertical portions of trees.
 Being predominantly nocturnal, their fur, which grows greenish algae to blend in, is their main source of protection.
 Their body temperatures depend at least partially on the ambient temperature; they cannot shiver to keep warm, as other mammals do, because of their unusually low metabolic rates and reduced musculature.
 Two-toed sloths also differ from three-toed sloths in their climbing behavior, preferring to descend head first.

 Lifecycle

 Two-toed sloths have a gestation period of six months to a year, depending on the species.
+Their ovarian cycle lasts around 31 to 33 days, independently of the seasons but dependent on the species.
 The mother gives birth to a single young, while hanging upside down.
-The young are born with claws, and are weaned after about a month, although they will remain with the mother for several more months, and do not reach sexual maturity until the age of three years, in the case of females, or four to five years, in the case of males.
+The young are born with claws, and are weaned after about a month, although they will remain with the mother for several more months, and do not reach maturity until the age of three years, in the case of females, or four to five years, in the case of males.
 During natal dispersion, two-toed sloths prefer tropical forests over other types of habitat, often using riparian forest buffers to disperse.
 Although they also occupy shade-grown cacao plantations, they avoid open pastures.

 Feeding

 They eat primarily leaves, but also shoots, fruits, nuts, berries, bark, some native flowers, and even some small vertebrates.
 In addition, when they cannot find food, they have been known to eat the algae that grow on their fur for nutrients.
+They have also been observed using mineral licks.
 They have large, four-chambered stomachs, which help to ferment the large amount of plant matter they eat.
 Food can take up to a month to digest due to their slow metabolism.
-Depending on when in the excretion cycle a sloth is weighed, urine and feces may account for up to 30% of the animal’s body weight, which averages about 6 kg (13 lb).
+Depending on when in the excretion cycle a sloth is weighed, urine and feces may account for up to 30% of the animal's body weight.
 They get most of their fluids from water in the leaves that they eat but sloths have also been observed drinking directly from rivers.